Here is an example of how to support and encourage your student while reading.

 Note: Volunteers always read with just one student at a time.
 The one-on-one approach is essential to the success of Read a Book, Earn a Book.
 Thanks!

-- Selecting Books: On the first day, select 5-6 books of varied genres from the Book Box.
+- Selecting Books: On the first day, show your student the Book Box filled with new books of various genres.
 Encourage your student to look at the covers, flip through the pages, and choose the book that feels most interesting.
 If your student needs help with more than half the words on the first page, offer a selection of books with fewer words and larger print.
 This process sets the stage for engagement.

 - Bookmark/Record Keeping: Assist your student in filling out a bookmark.
 Plan on logging the date and page progress at the end of each session.
 After each session, please return the book to the Book Box.